stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ```

 That's a lot of code for such a simple thing, so Idris offers
-several syntactic conveniences for this use case.
+several syntactic conveniences for this.
 For instance,
 using *record* syntax, we can just access and update the `age`
 field of a value: